 These shutters are popular, not only for their beauty, for their sturdiness and ability to protect homes from the strong winds and rain that occur during a hurricane.
 Bahama storm shutters are quickly becoming the shutter of choice for new homeowners, landlords, and people remodeling their homes.

-What are Bahama shutters?Bahama shutters are a type of window shutter that is mounted on the exterior of a home or commercial building at a 45-degree angle.
-Bahama shutters are one-piece shutters that mount above your window.
-They're hinged at the top, making it easy for you to pull them over your windows before a storm.
-Bahama shutters can remain propped open at all times, left partially open, or can be completely closed for privacy.
+Bahama shutters are a type of window shutter that is mounted on the exterior of a home or commercial building at a 45-degree angle.
+They're hinged at the top of the window, making it easy for homeowners to pull them over their windows before a storm.
+Bahama shutters can remain propped open at all times, left partially open, or completely closed for privacy.

-- Aesthetics: Bahama shutters are more aesthetically pleasing than regular aluminum hurricane shutters.
+Bahama shutters are more aesthetically pleasing than regular aluminum hurricane shutters.
 Bahama shutters are very attractive and do a great job at enhancing the look of your home.
 They can be customized to blend into your home and the overall look and feel, giving lasting curb appeal to your property.

-Bahama Shutter Installers
+Bahama Shutter Installation